camaraproject/WorkingGroups/Commonalities/documentation/Working/user-consent.md

 The application can request the Authorization endpoint using both parameters (`scope` and `purpose`), or one of them.

 PI scopes cannot be requested using `scope` parameter.
 As stated before in this document, getting access to PI scopes must always be done by explicitly declaring a purpose.
-If a PI scope is requested by the `scope` parameter, it will be ignored and removed from the request in Auth Server.
+If a PI scope is requested by using the `scope` parameter, it will be ignored and removed from the request in Auth Server.

 The authorization server MUST include all the obtained scopes and PI scopes in the `scope` response field of the Token Endpoint Request, the obtained scopes of the purposes and the obtained scopes of the `scope` parameter.